Jarskih/UDP-Server-Client-implementation/readme.txt

 - Using 192.168.0.255 broadcast address (You can change it if needed in config.h)

 Reliable messages (reliable_events.h & charlie_gameplay.hpp)
-- I did not use acknowledge as message id because it was buggy.
-Therefore the id(index_) is contained in ReliableMessageQueue.

-Pass w/ Distinction:

 Map downloading
 - Client downloads the map from the server if not found on the client.
 Note: does not save the map on file.
 - I did not figure out how to send out map (did not fit in one package?) in less packages so now it will send every tile as separate package.
 - You can test this by deleting (assets/map1.txt) from client

 Cut bandwidth usage
 - Sending entity and player data has been optimized by sending less data.